logo

 Michigan State University

-Michigan State University (MSU) offers both an EdS and a PhD in School Psychology.
-Both degrees include an MA in School Psychology, but the MA is not offered as a stand-alone program (terminal degree).
+Michigan State University (MSU) offers both a 60-credit Educational Specialist (EdS) and a 115-credit Doctor of Philosophy (PhD) in School Psychology.
+Both degrees include an MA in School Psychology as part of the program, but the MA is not offered as a stand-alone program.
 MSU’s PhD program is accredited by the American Psychological Association (APA) and both programs are approved by the NASP and the Michigan Department of Education (MDE).
 The PhD program distinguishes itself from other programs with its communities of practice, a curriculum with developmental and contextual perspectives, and scholarship and inquiry.
 The four primary goals that define MSU’s program include foundational knowledge, professional practice, research and inquiry, and professional conduct.
-Applicants must hold a bachelor’s or a master’s degree, and master’s degree holders may be able to have some requirements waived.
+Applicants must hold a bachelor’s or a master’s degree, and master’s degree holders may be able to waive some requirements.
 A minimum GPA of 3.0 for the last two years of undergraduate coursework and 3.5 for graduate work is required.
 Of approximately 40 applicants, eight to 10 students are admitted each year.
-On average, the PhD program takes five to six years to complete, including the internship, while the EdS program takes about three years of full-time study to complete.
+On average, the PhD program takes five to six years to complete, including a one-year, full-time 2,000-hour internship, while the EdS program takes about three years of full-time study to complete.
 Graduates of both programs are qualified to become Certified School Psychologists in Michigan as well as Nationally Certified School Psychologists (NCSPs).

 University of Wisconsin-Madison

-The University of Wisconsin-Madison (UW-Madison) offers a program in school psychology, established in 1960, which leads to a PhD in Educational Psychology.
+The University of Wisconsin-Madison (UW-Madison) offers a graduate program in school psychology, established in 1960, which leads to a Doctor of Philosophy (PhD) in Educational Psychology.
 The program is accredited by the APA and has also been ranked by US News & World Report in the Best Graduate Schools for Educational Psychology category.
 The doctoral program at UW-Madison is based on the scientist-scholar-practitioner model, with an emphasis on research and preparing students for careers in academia.
-Program goals and objectives include research and evaluation; assessment; professional issues; human relations; intervention; consultation; human abilities and diversity; and schools and schooling.
-A minor in Prevention and Intervention Science is offered to students of the school psychology program.
-The program takes five full years to complete and includes an MS degree, which takes three years.
+Students can choose from three areas of specialization including Human Development, Learning Sciences, and Quantitative Methods.
+The program takes five years to complete and includes a Master of Science (MS) degree, which takes three of the five years.
 Year five is spent completing a full-time internship.
-UW-Madison also offers a new Master of Science (MS) Educational Specialist Certificate in School Psychology, which takes three years to complete and prepares graduates to be licensed as school psychologists in Wisconsin.
+UW-Madison also offers a PhD in School Psychology with an option to minor in Prevention and Intervention Science, and a new Master of Science (MS) Educational Specialist Certificate in School Psychology, which takes three years to complete.
+Both programs prepare graduates to be licensed as school psychologists in Wisconsin.

 Online and Hybrid Programs